marcos-j-ferreira/methods-in-python/README.md

 * Iterable: It is an iterable object such as a dictionaru, tuple, list, set

+# Sorted

+Sorted() function returns a new sorted list from the elements of any iterable like (list, tuples, string).
+It creaes and returns a new sorted list and leaves the original iterable unchanged.

+## Syntax of sorted()

+sorted(iterable, key=None, reverse=False)

+* Iterable: The sequence to be sorted.
+This can be a list, tuple, set, string, or any other iterable.
+* Key (optional): A function to execute for deciding the order of elements.
+By default it is *None*
+* reverse (optional): If *True,* sorts in descending order.
+Defaults value is *False* (ascending order)

 # Teste

 Test config of git in local repository in my machine